 From a professional point of view, other parents might view you in a better light if you give a lot of money.
 As a result, you and your child might be invited to more events.
 Being included increases the chances of meeting new friends, feeling less lonely, and gaining more business opportunities.

 Maybe one parent works at a potential client of yours.
 Due to your giving, they may be more inclined to be your client.
 Maybe another parent invites you to one of their soirees.
 There you might meet important new business connections.
 You never know!

 Relationships Are Everything

 Whether you realize it or not, the more money you give, the more benefits you may often receive.
 The combination of money and relationships really makes the world go around.

 I remember going to a SF mayoral fundraiser at the ex-CEO of Yahoo's penthouse for $500 a person.
 At the fundraiser were entrepreneurs, power brokers, and even one of my favorite rappers of all-time!
 2 legit to quit!
 It was fascinating to see how the rich and powerful get richer and more powerful.

 In fact, I've written before how donating money or volunteering your time at a charity your boss cares about is one of the best career hacks.
 The more you support your boss, the greater your chance your boss will support you when it is time to negotiate a severance and leave.

 Although there are many reasons to give money, the main reason we should never forget is to help others.
 The more we are in a position to help others, the more we should.

 Our school emphasizes they care most about is the participation rate.
-For example, they say that even if a family only gives $50 or $100, that is great.
-Their belief is that the more people who can participate in the action of giving, the stronger the community.
+Even if a family only gives $50 or $100, that is great.
+Their belief is that the more people who participate, the stronger the community.